sebvey/python-fp/README.md

 - add tools to complete the functionalities provided by python
 - respect python strengthes : time to market, readability, ...

-In order to achieve all of this, we propose a functional API adapted for python, taking into account its strengthes and weaknesses to enrich the language without twisting it too much.
+In order to achieve all of this, we propose a functional API adapted for python, taking into account its strengths and weaknesses to enrich the language without twisting it too much.

 # DOCUMENTATION